Ghantasala (musician)

 Ghantasala Venkateswararao (4 December 1922 – 11 February 1974), known mononymously by his surname as Ghantasala, was an Indian playback singer and film composer known for his works predominantly in Telugu and Kannada cinema and also in Tamil, Malayalam, Tulu and Hindi language films.
-He is considered as one of the greatest singers of Telugu cinema.
+He is considered one of the greatest singers of Telugu and Indian cinema.
 In 1970, he received the Padma Shri award, India's fourth highest civilian award for his contribution to Indian cinema.
 According to The Hindu and The Indian Express, Ghantasala was 'such a divine talent and with his songs he could move the hearts of the people'.
 'Ghantasala's blending of classical improvisations to the art of light music combined with his virtuosity and sensitivity puts him a class apart, above all others in the field of playback singing'.
 Gifted with what Indian film historian V. A. K. Ranga Rao called 'the most majestic voice', Ghantasala helped Telugu film music develop its own distinct character which remains unparalleled.
 He is referred to as the 'Gaana Gandharva' for his mesmerising voice and musical skills.

 Ghantasala performed in the United States, England and Germany, and for the United Nations Organisation.
 The government of Andhra Pradesh marked the occasion of 25 years of his film career as Silver Jubilee Celebrations of Ghantasala in Hyderabad on 1 February 1970.
 More than 30,000 people attended the function held at the Lal Bahadur Stadium, Hyderabad.
 Ghantasala continues to be popular.
 Statutes of his likeness have been installed across Andhra Pradesh.
 Every year, the anniversaries of his birth and death are celebrated in India and overseas.

 Early life

 Ghantasala was born in 1922 into a Telugu Brahmin family of Ghantasala Soorayya, a professional singer in Chowtapalli, a village in Gudivada taluk of Krishna District.
-During his childhood, Ghantasala used to dance to his father's Tarangams.
+During his childhood, Ghantasala used to dance to his father's Tharangams.
 His father died when Ghantasala was a child, and he was brought up by his maternal uncle.
 He took formal music training from Patrayani Sitarama Sastry, and joined Maharajah's Government College of Music and Dance in Vijayanagram.